 While you can visit a traditional bank to apply for a personal loan, credit unions in particular are known for being more forgiving in terms of their lending policies.
 You can also try browsing our top picks for personal loans and bad credit loan options.
 Many times, online personal loans wind up being the best option available.

 However, you should also remember that you have options to consider other than personal loans.
-There are secured loans, which are easier to qualify for but require some form of collateral, and there are also zero-interest credit cards.
+There are secured loans, which are easier to qualify for but require some form of collateral, and there are also balance transfer credit cards that offer zero-interest.
 Both are available for people with just fair credit, who have been used them time and again to pay down debt and get their finances back on track.